biolink/biolink-model/docs/index.md

  * [aggregator knowledge source](aggregator_knowledge_source.md) - An intermediate aggregator resource from which knowledge expressed in an Association was retrieved downstream of the original source, on its path to its current serialized form.
  * [anatomical context qualifier](anatomical_context_qualifier.md) - A statement qualifier representing an anatomical location where an relationship expressed in an association took place (can be a tissue, cell type, or subcellular location).
  * [aspect qualifier](aspect_qualifier.md) - Composes with the core concept to describe new concepts of a different ontological type. e.g. a process in which the core concept participates, a function/activity/role held by the core concept, or a characteristic/quality that inheres in the core concept.
-The aspect qualifier is loosely defined, as a catch all for qualifiers that don’t fit into the other S/O qualifier categories.
      * [object aspect qualifier](object_aspect_qualifier.md)
      * [subject aspect qualifier](subject_aspect_qualifier.md)
  * [associated environmental context](associated_environmental_context.md) - An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
 For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure.
  * [association slot](association_slot.md) - any slot that relates an association to another entity
      * [FDA approval status](FDA_approval_status.md)
      * [aspect qualifier](aspect_qualifier.md) - Composes with the core concept to describe new concepts of a different ontological type. e.g. a process in which the core concept participates, a function/activity/role held by the core concept, or a characteristic/quality that inheres in the core concept.
-The aspect qualifier is loosely defined, as a catch all for qualifiers that don’t fit into the other S/O qualifier categories.
          * [object aspect qualifier](object_aspect_qualifier.md)
          * [subject aspect qualifier](subject_aspect_qualifier.md)
      * [associated environmental context](associated_environmental_context.md) - An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
 For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure.